stas-prokopiev/local_simple_database/README.rst

     )

-2) Get values in ALL databases in the directory.
+2) Get values for ALL databases in the directory.
 --------------------------------------------------------------------------------------------------

 To get a dictionary with data in all databases by database name, use: